Four Minnesota bars linked to youth COVID-19 surge

 "When you have 56 cases associated with one location from one weekend, that is not managing the rate of growth," said Ehresmann, imploring businesses and individuals to take precautions "so that even as we open up, we are not putting ourselves in a position to overwhelm the system we worked so hard to strengthen."

 Social media images from some of the four bars showed tight crowds and disregard for the social distancing requirements that the state imposed when it permitted a limited reopening of indoor bar and dining facilities on June 10.
-Ehresmann said she is consulting with health inspectors of those establishments on how to compel them to comply.
-Anyone at the bars in those timeframes should be monitoring for respiratory symptoms, she added.
+Ehresmann said she is consulting with health inspectors on how to compel them to comply.
+Anyone at the bars during those time frames should be watching for respiratory symptoms, she added.

-Minnesota hasn't fared as poorly in June as mostly southern states that are seeing upticks both in diagnosed cases of COVID-19 but also in hospitalizations for people with severe diseases.
+Minnesota hasn't fared as poorly in June as mostly Southern states that are seeing upticks both in diagnosed cases of COVID-19 and also in hospitalizations for people with severe diseases.

 However, the COVID Exit Strategy website downgraded both Minnesota and Wisconsin to "trending poorly" this week amid the pandemic — largely due to growth in cases among young adults.